cklutzke/StaticTGC/README.md

 TODO List --------------------------

+Create config file that specifies a site name, search refinement facets, CSS styling Try setting up a config to limit all searches sitewide Config what items to show in search results: e.g. Category vs Department Derive nav menu from categories
+    Can I differentiate games (and _only_ games) by Department?
+  Nav items should list departments, deals?, help / support, account stuff, about

 Plan an appropriate landing page.
   Clean up the header
     Redesign the Log In controls.
     Hide the Motto at size MD.
-  Get motto and nav items and refinement facets from a config object.
-    Nav items should list departments, deals?, help / support, account stuff, about Create a category page view page
+  Create a category page view page
     It would be great if we could filter by department for items with no category, or category == "Indie Games" DEFECTS I DON'T KNOW HOW TO FIX
     The default sort order shows blank components and a zombie circus clown.
 Not very enticing.
     Results are moved below the facets if size is in LG range (992px to 1199px) Does stupid restructuring crap if search displays 1 or 0 results.
 Test with "dindaelus".
+    Allow the user to enter a Price search refinement value less than $1.
+    Show the Price search refinement controls on a single line.
     Results-per-page control should have a label.
     Paging through search results isn't managed by the router.

-Create config file that specifies a site name, search refinement facets, CSS styling Try setting up a config to limit all searches sitewide Config what items to show in search results: e.g. Category vs Department Derive nav menu from categories
-    Can I differentiate games (and _only_ games) by Department?

 Update product viewer to work with both parts and games.